niallthomson/eks-workshop-v2/website/docs/automation/gitops/argocd/deploy_application.md

 argocd/ui    https://kubernetes.default.svc  ui         default  OutOfSync  Missing  Manual      <none>
 ```

-We can also see this Application in the ArgoCD UI now:
+This application is now visible in the Argo CD UI:

 ![Application in the ArgoCD UI](assets/argocd-ui-outofsync.webp)

-Alternatively, we can also interact with Argo CD objects in the cluster using the `kubectl` command:
+Alternatively, we can also interact with Argo CD objects directly using the `kubectl` command:

 ```bash
 $ kubectl get applications.argoproj.io -n argocd